The Best Starter Foods for Babies

 - No tongue reflex to push out food

 - A readiness to chew

 The World Health Organization (WHO) recommends that babies only start solids after 6 months.
-They advise that milk and formula are the only food source for the first six months, and the primary food source for the first year.
+They advise that breast milk and formula are the only food source for the first six months, and the primary food source for the first year.
 Babies guts aren’t ready to digest foods before six months and it may be harmful to them starting any earlier.
 They will also enjoy their food more from six months as they watch everyone else around them eat, and they want in!

 Don’t become overwhelmed when trying to decide what to first feed your baby.
 Keep it simple.
 Their taste buds and stomachs are still developing and have only ever been exposed to milk.
 They need to start on basic, simple foods.
 Fruit, vegetables and rice-based cereals are the best starter foods for babies.
 Good fruits to start with are apples, pears and banana, the best vegetables are butternut and sweet potato and then a milk-based rice cereal can be introduced as well.
 Steam the fruit or vegetables until cooked and soft, then puree in a food processor.
 The fruit or vegetables need to be pureed well to avoid any choking hazards.